John F. Kirby

 Kirby was born in Missouri and played his major league games for teams that were no farther east than Cleveland.
-He started with the 1884 Kansas City Cowboys of the 1884 Union Association for whom he appeared in two games at age 19.
+He started with the Kansas City Cowboys of the Union Association in 1884, for whom he appeared in two games at age 19.

-The Maroons sold him to the 1887 Indianapolis Hoosiers of the National League, and he appeared in eight games before being sold to the 1887 Cleveland Blues of the 1887 American Association.
-The following year he finished his major league career back in Kansas City with the Cowboys, this time a team in the American Association.
+The Maroons sold him to the Indianapolis Hoosiers also of the National League, before the 1887 season and he appeared in 8 games before being sold to the Cleveland Blues of the American Association.
+The following year, 1888, he finished his major league career back in Kansas City with the Cowboys, this time a team in the American Association.
 He also umpired one game that year.